Community Award Nominees' Profiles

-- Andre writes three chapters for Butterworths Family Law Service, which underpins his up-to-the-minute financial remedy knowledge and acknowledged expertise.
+- Andrew writes three chapters for Butterworths Family Law Service, which underpins his up-to-the-minute financial remedy knowledge and acknowledged expertise.

 - He has co-written books for the Law Society on financial remedies and for Butterworths on the Family Procedure Rules.